maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

   }
 }

-sendDickPic();
+sendDickPics();
 ```

 The hardest part was figuring out that the `Next-Action` and `Next-Router-State-Tree` headers were necessary to trigger the bit of server-side code responsible for interfacing with the thermal printer.
 If you were to omit them, you'd get a `200 OK` HTTP status code, but also a generic _Not Found_ page in the response body.
 That's why I decided to log it in my script.

 At any rate, I ran the script and after 5 seconds, there was a success message along with the expected JSON response from the API endpoint.
-About a minute or so later, the handler got disabled and it only took another minute for Wes to send [a follow-up tweet](https://x.com/wesbos/status/1825568577040093426).
+5 seconds later, another one.
+And yet another one, until about a minute or so later, the handler got disabled and it only took another minute for Wes to send [a follow-up tweet](https://x.com/wesbos/status/1825568577040093426).
 And sure enough, there were a handful of Dick pics being printed as he was recording!

 Think about the gravity of this situation for a second.
 I could've instructed the printer to print... anything.
-From cute dogs and cats to the most disgusting and obscene images you could think of, all thanks to a few lines of code.
+From cute dogs and cats to the most disgusting and obscene imagery one could think of, all thanks to a few lines of code.

 Some of you may say that I'm overexaggerating, and that Wes was certainly going to shut the site down after a few minutes regardless.
-However, it doesn't change the fact that I was able to gain this level of control over a _dumb_ device, simply because an online service for interacting with it got published with nothing in the way of preventing abuse.
+However, it doesn't change the fact that I was able to gain this level of control over a _smart_ device, simply because an online service for interacting with it got published with nothing in the way of preventing abuse.

 The server never verified whether each request was coming from a legitimate or a malicious user, but also whether the image was appropriate or not.
-I'm also confident there was no rate-limiting either, which means I could theoretically get rid of the `setTimeout` call in my script to make it more annoying if I wanted to.
+I'm also positive there was no rate-limiting either, which means I could theoretically get rid of the `setTimeout` call in my script to make it more annoying if I wanted to.

 Of course, I'm not implying that Wes wouldn't implement any of the aforementioned security measures if this was meant to be a production-ready app.
 I'm also not saying that my server is immune to every cyber attack in the book just by the virtue of not accepting user-submitted content and setting up a few firewall rules.

-But the moment you expose a means of communicating with your device, you can be certain that someone **can** and **will** at the very least attempt to abuse it.
+But the moment you expose a means of communicating with your device, you can be certain that someone **will** _at the very least_ attempt to abuse it.
 It doesn't matter if it's a random guy from Eastern Europe bored out of his mind or a state-sponsored hacker group looking to recruit more zombies into their botnet.

-I reckon that the following fragment of a rap song by [Dual Core](https://dualcoremusic.bandcamp.com) titled ["All The Things"](https://dualcoremusic.bandcamp.com/track/all-the-things) sums up the story and its moral best:
+I reckon that the following fragment of a rap song by [Dual Core](https://dualcoremusic.bandcamp.com) titled [_All The Things_](https://dualcoremusic.bandcamp.com/track/all-the-things) sums up the story and its moral best:

 > Regardless of the hardware, service, or encoding
 > Connect it to the internet